ourresearch/openalex-help/events/user-meeting.md

 #### 11:35-12:40 – User Presentations and Q\&A: Group 2

 * _Navigating Scholarly Data: UArizona's Approach Using OpenAlex for Measuring Authors' impacts_ by Yan Han, The University of Arizona
-* _SemOpenAlex: The Scientific Landscape in 26 Billion RDF Triples_ by Michael Färber, ScaDS.AI & TU Dresden
+* _SemOpenAlex: The Scientific Landscape in 26 Billion RDF Triples_ by David Lamprecht, ScaDS.AI & TU Dresden
 * _Building a Node.js SDK to streamline literature searches using OpenAlex_ by Hassan Mansour and Adnane Touiyate, Open Development & Education
 * _Visualizing OpenAlex data with VOSviewer_ by Nees Jan van Eck, CWTS Leiden University
 * _Analysing OpenAlex data with Cortext_ by Alexandre Hannud Abdo & Joenio Marques da Costa, Université Gustave Eiffel